MoOx/postcss-cssnext/README.md

 #### Node.js options

+##### `browsers` (default: [browserslist default](https://github.com/ai/browserslist#readme) - `> 1%, last 2 versions, Firefox ESR, Opera 12.1`)

+Allow you to specify your browser scope.
+**This option enable or disable `features` according to [caniuse](http://caniuse.com/) database.**
+This is the exact same option that you might know in Autoprefixer.
+Since cssnext includes Autoprefixer, the option is propagated.

+See [Browserslist](https://github.com/ai/browserslist#queries) queries syntax to adjust this option to your need.

+_Note: if you don't specify this option, Browserslist will automatically try to find `browserslist` config file or use its default value._

 ##### `features` (default: all features)

+**You should probably use `browsers` option instead of this one.**

 Object containing key of features to enable/disable.
 _Features are enabled by default: no key means feature is enabled_.